Are you considering buying life insurance but don't know where to start? Here's a money-saving tip: get it while you're still young(er) and healthy!

 Whole life insurance is a good idea to secure if you are looking for an income replacement but also find value in having a forced savings component built into the policy.

-You may choose whole life insurance because you want peace of mind with coverage for your whole life, or because you have an existing medical condition that makes it difficult to get term coverage.
+You may choose whole life insurance because you want peace of mind with coverage for your whole life or because you have an existing medical condition that makes it difficult to get term coverage.

-If you want to have an added cash-value component to your policy to add to your financial portfolio and don’t mind spending more each month, then you might be a good candidate for whole life insurance.
+If you want an added cash-value component to your policy to add to your financial portfolio and don’t mind spending more each month, then you might be a good candidate for whole life insurance.